by Tammy Taylor

 Freezer Storage Use For Plastic Jars

-After they’ve served their time as a peanut butter container and then a freezer container there’s yet another use for them – my city-raised grandbabies love to catch things with them.
+After they’ve served their time as a peanut butter container and then a freezer container there’s yet another use for them.
+My city-raised grandbabies love to catch bugs with them.
 I had Rancher-Man drill holes in the top of different colored lids and I scrolled each grandbaby’s name on a lid with a permanent marker.
-Now they have non-breakable containers to catch ladybugs with, guaranteed to provide hours of country fun for them.
-I’m always surprised at the things kids latch onto sometimes but this is always the first thing they reach for and they spend hours running around making their own ladybug playland.
+Now they have non-breakable containers to catch ladybugs.
+It’s guaranteed to provide hours of country fun for them.
+I’m always surprised at the things kids latch onto sometimes but this is always the first thing they reach for when they visit.
+And they spend hours running around making their own ladybug playland.
 Since they all have their names on their own jar there’s no hard feelings that one of their cousins has the wrong jar.
 This is by far my favorite use for these jars!

 Cotton Cloth Scraps For Cleaning